 At 1200, KUROSHIO MARU develops engine troubles and proceeds to St. Jacques anchorage

 15 March 1944:

 At 1100, fearing ambushing enemy subs off the bay entrance, all four kaibokan sorties in parallel formation ahead the convoy.
 When coming out of Cam Ranh Bay, all kaibokan simultaneously drop four threatening depth charges.
 Unmolested the convoy follows the escorts.
 At 2340, AWA MARU is detached and proceeds ahead taking advantage of her maximum speed.

 18 March 1944:

-by LtCdr Lowell T. Stone's USS LAPON (SS-260) and sinks at 19-24N, 116-50E.
-8 passengers, 25 gunners and 55 crewmen are KIA.
-The ship is carrying 256 passengers, 6700 tons bauxite and 600 tons fuel oil.
+At 0114, HOKURIKU MARU is hit by three torpedoes fired from port quarter by LtCdr Lowell T. Stone's USS LAPON (SS-260) and sinks at 19-24N, 116-50E.
+The ship is carrying incl. crew more than 800 persons (soldiers, military employees and civilian passengers), 6700 tons bauxite and 600 tons fuel oil.
+55 crewmen incl.
+Captain Itokawa, 25 gunners and many passengers are killed, only 248 souls are rescued.
 TEIA MARU sends off a report of the attack.
-Later that day, KASHII MARU joins the convoy.
+Later that day, KASHII MARU joins the convoy southwest of Taiwan.

 19 March 1944: